 Our inaugural event in November 2010 saw 110 people and 29 teams compete, using JR tickets as their starting and finishing times!
-With the help of our participants, we managed to raise 129,000 JPY for Oxfam Japan’s Democratic Republic of Congo relief effort.
+With the help of our participants, we raised 129,000 JPY for Oxfam Japan’s Democratic Republic of Congo appeal.

 In April 2011, 100 teams and 355 people came together and showed their community spirit in raising over 1 million JPY for Oxfam Japan’s Tohoku relief effort, for all those who suffered in the Great Eastern Japan earthquake on 11th March 2011.

 The fun continued all the way into November 2011 as 86 teams and 318 people battled their way in the pouring rain, inspiring over 60 teams into finishing the event and raising over 600,000 JPY for Oxfam Japan’s East Africa appeal.

 The Tokyo Yamathon in April 2012 saw beautiful blue skies dominate Tokyo’s skyline as 275 competitors of all ages came together and another 600,000 JPY was donated to Oxfam Japan’s Sahel appeal thanks to the efforts of our wonderful participants.

 April 2013 saw 430 people hit the streets of Tokyo as they competed to walk around Tokyo’s JR Yamanote Line with their Yamathon map.
 1.6 million yen was raised and 100% of funds went to Oxfam Japan’s Democratic Republic of Congo appeal.

 We had a venue change in June 2014 – Tokyo International Forum.
 It paid off as 480 people and our wonderful sponsors helped to raise 2.6 million yen for Oxfam Japan.
 This money helped Syrians suffering in refugee camps in Lebanon and Jordan.